dakom/sodium-typescript-playground/README.md

 The cool thing here is, again, when it comes down to it the core logic is tight and easy to reason about

+# Future

+There's a few areas that could probably be improved:

+1. Some snippets could probably be made a bit tighter with more familiarity of Ramda.
+That said, I did use it and some fp approaches in key places (e.g. repetitive layout things) and there's frequent use of js native map/reduce.

+2. Pretty much every class is sandwiched with side effects (I tried to “push those to the edges” as much as possible, without clutter- see [learning notes](Notes.md) for more detail on that).
+This is unavoidable, but something is still bothering me that the whole flow kicks off with a sortof ugly listen() sandwhich... please ignore AppInit.ts for now :P. On the plus side, however, this "restriction" disallowed using send() immediately which seriously forced a far more declarative way of thinking and tying things together.
+A blessing in disguise, maybe, but it could be prettier ;)

+3. Similarly, most of the logic for each class is in its constructor and there's no need to store class members for those.
+Except when they need to be disposed, so there's sometimes a bit of duplication/assignment just for housekeeping.
+I haven't figured out a better solution yet but my gut feeling is that it's room for improvement

 ----

 # Misc